mmu-webdesign/l4-WPD-web-term-2/rwd-week-1.md

 Well written content and high quality media is essential for the success of your portfolio.

+The Digital Asset Creation assessment brief defines the content as follows:

+* a Production Summary Report (700 word, +/- 10%)
+* a 4.5 minute audio documentary (900 word equivalence, +/- 10%)
+* a 4.5 minute video documentary (900 word equivalence, +/- 10%)
+* a written narrative (500 words +/- 10%)
+* and to present these along with 6 photographic images (from Element 2)

+This breaks down into the following sections of your portfolio:

+### Introduction
+* a written narrative (500 words +/- 10%)

+### Video
+* a 4.5 minute video documentary (900 word equivalence, +/- 10%)
+* a Production Summary Report (700 word, +/- 10%)

+### Audio
+* a 4.5 minute audio documentary (900 word equivalence, +/- 10%)

+### Photography gallery
+* 6 photographic images (from Element 2)

-- **About me** – engaging text to attract and inform the user.
-Mindful of Search Engine Optimisation (SEO), using relevant keywords and such.
-Tell the reader something about yourself.
-150 words maximum.
-You may want to include links to your social media feeds in this section if you have them.
+You may want to include links to your social media feeds if you have them.
-- **Work experience** – details of your current and previous work experience.
-Include relevant links and media.
-200 words maximum. **NOTE** - If you have no work experience change this section to **Interests** in relation to your course.

-## Original images for the gallery
+## Images for the gallery

-- Take or create three original images to illustrate things important to you.
-- Usually these are photographs (jpeg format).
-- If they are illustrations either gif, svg or png formats may be more relevant.
+- Using the six images from the first DAC assignment.
 - If they can all be the same orientation (landscape or portrait) it does make things simpler, but is not essential.
 - The images can later be sized appropriately and optimized for the web when you know more about the layout you are creating.
-- **You will require a 4th original image for your 'big banner', often known as the 'hero' image**.
+- **You will require a 7th original image for your 'big banner', often known as the 'hero' image**.
 This is going to be used at a much larger size.
 It needs to be high quality.
 It should be landscape.
-- If you are struggling to create a high quality hero image (you really should try) - you can download and use [a free hero image from Unsplash](https://unsplash.com/search/photos/hero-image).
+You may chose to use a short video instead.
 - Remember to keep the full size original images - always edit copies.

-## Notes

-**Try to have your text ready for Week Two and images for Week Three.**

-As the project proceeds students often decide to *upgrade* (improve) their text and images before the final submission.
-You don't have to stick with the content created in initial weeks.